NicholasQNguyen/CSCI-340/RTFinal/README.txt

 NOTE: if -sh is set to NoShow, -f must also be set or an exception will raise

 -s -> Sample: Sample per pixel for the anti aliasing.

--csx -> ChunkStartX: X chunk to start on when using quilt renderer

--csy -> ChunkStartY: Y chunk to start on when using quilt renderer